+Various TLL signatures, including power-law dependencies \cite{debray_coulomb_2002, jompol_probing_2009}, spin-charge separation \cite{auslaender_tunneling_2002, auslaender_spin-charge_2005, jin_momentum-dependent_2019} and an upturn of the drag resistance as the temperature approaches zero \cite{laroche_positive_2011, laroche_1d-1d_2014}, have been experimentally observed in interacting 1D systems, primarily in the linear regime and, in the case of Coulomb drag measurements, in the reciprocal regime.
+While a few theoretical works have been devoted to 1D Coulomb drag in the nonlinear regime \cite{nazarov_current_1998, peguiron_temperature_2007, Levchenko_2008}, this regime remains largely unexplored experimentally \cite{makaju_nonreciprocal_2024}.

-Different mechanisms have been proposed for calculating the Coulomb drag in the nonlinear regime.
-In electrostatically coupled finite 1D channels, Nazarov, \textit{et al.} \cite{nazarov_current_1998} predicted the nonlinear drive current dependence of drag voltage in the perturbative regime, while Peguiron, \textit{et al.} \cite{peguiron_temperature_2007} predicted similar drag current nonlinear oscillations as a function of the drive voltage in the weak interwire coupling regime with backscattering interactions for inhomogeneous TLLs.
-This model predicts voltage oscillations with a period proportional to the plasmon frequency, and a rich temperature dependence of the drag current, exhibiting signatures of non-Fermi-liquid physics.
-However, confirmation of these theoretical predictions remains elusive, owing to the limited Coulomb drag experimental results in the nonlinear regime \cite{makaju_nonreciprocal_2024}.
+Different mechanisms have been theoretically proposed to calculate Coulomb drag in the nonlinear regime.
+In electrostatically coupled finite 1D channels, Nazarov and Averin \cite{nazarov_current_1998} predicted a nonlinear drive current dependence of drag voltage in the perturbative regime, while Peguiron \textit{et al.} \cite{peguiron_temperature_2007} predicted similar drag current nonlinear oscillations as a function of the drive voltage in the weak interwire coupling regime with backscattering interactions for inhomogeneous TLLs.
+This model, which predicts voltage oscillations with a period proportional to the plasmon frequency and a rich temperature dependence of the drag current, has remained experimentally elusive.